tebri11/en-for-designers/03-aboutness/case-study.md

 So my sister didn't have to deal with anything, and I was happy to do it for her.

 ## Action
+I started around March 1 and ended on June 1, so all my work lasted two months.
+Each project was individual.
+I used an illustrator and some vectors from a free website.

 ## Result
 Thanks to me, it was financially advantageous for the sister.
 The creativity was original, decent, modern and now I have a new project to my portfolio.
 My sister was excited and I would like to try to create another wedding invitation for people.